 Lake Freeman News

 Saw this on You Tube and thought I’d share.
-It certainly is Bittersweet.
+Welcome back Indiana Beach!.

 Lake Freeman Welcomes the Beautiful White Pelican